 The Committee on the Study of Religion offers courses on religious traditions from around the world and across history, from ancient to contemporary periods.
 We also offer a wide range of approaches to the study of religion, including ethnographic studies of contemporary communities, philosophy of religion, historical studies, and close examination of classic texts from major religious traditions.
 Additionally, courses from other departments can sometimes count for credit toward a secondary field.

-Possible focus areas include religious traditions of the world (such as Buddhism or Islam), historical complexes (such as religion in the Modern West or South Asian Religion) or approved thematic approaches (such as Religion and Social Science, Religion, Gender and Sexuality, or Religion and the Arts).
+Students have the option of focusing their course work on a particular religious tradition (such as Judaism, Buddhism or Islam), historical complex (such as religion in the Modern West or South Asian Religion) or approved thematic approaches (such as Religion and Social Science, Religion, Gender and Sexuality, or Religion and the Arts).
 Approved thematic areas depend on available faculty and course offerings.

 REQUIREMENTS: 6 courses (24 credits)

-Two general, methodological or comparative courses.
-At least one of these must be an approved introductory course (ordinarily but not always numbered Religion 11-20) or the sophomore tutorial (Religion 97).
+- Two general, methodological or comparative courses.
+At least one of these must be an approved introductory or comparative course, or the sophomore tutorial (Religion 97).

-Four courses in one tradition or area of inquiry, as approved by the Director of Undergraduate Studies.
+- Four other courses approved by the Director of Undergraduate Studies.

 ADVISING RESOURCES AND EXPECTATIONS

-Students interested in pursuing a secondary field should contact the Director of Undergraduate Studies, Courtney Bickel Lamberth (617-495-2085; firstname.lastname@example.org).
+Students interested in pursuing a Secondary Field should contact the Director of Undergraduate Studies to schedule an advising conversation, which is expected of all Secondary Field students.
+Please contact Courtney Bickel Lamberth (617-495-2085; firstname.lastname@example.org).